KaderBerrouachedi/Deep-Models/DeepExtraTrees/README.md

 Requirements: This package is developed with Python 2.7, please make sure all the dependencies are installed, which is specified in requirements.txt

-ATTN: This package was developed and maintained by Jaziri Rakia , Gilles Bernard, Berrouachedi Abdelkader .For any problem concerning the codes, please feel free to contact Mr.Berrouachedi.（a.berrouachedi@yahoo.fr , <aberrouachedi@ai.univ-paris8.fr> ).
+ATTN: This package was developed and maintained by Jaziri Rakia , Gilles Bernard, Berrouachedi Abdelkader .For any problem concerning the codes, please feel free to contact Mr.Berrouachedi.（<aberrouachedi@ai.univ-paris8.fr> ).

 Supported Based Classifier